How You Can Use Food as Medicine

 Hippocrates, the father of modern medicine, once said, “Let food be thy medicine, and medicine be thy food.”
 It’s true: food can and should be used therapeutically to heal, rejuvenate, and maintain health.
 You probably have a pantry full of healing foods.
 Let’s take a look at some of my favorite healing foods, along with their benefits.
 Here’s a little guide on how to use food as medicine.

-How to Use Food as Medicine
+How You Can Use Food as Medicine

 Apple: Apples are good for elimination and to combat constipation.
 They are a great source of fiber and help to lower cholesterol and cancer risk.
 Some varieties of apples contain more vitamin C than oranges (vitamin C helps to ward off colds and other infections).
 Apples are best when in season during autumn.